stuvusIT/ansible_logstash/README.md

 ### `logstash_config_files`
 Each entry in the `logstash_config_files` consists out of the following entries.
-The key of each entry has to be unique and will be used for the config file name.

 | Variable | Default / Mandatory | Description                                           |
 |----------|---------------------|-------------------------------------------------------|